 A higher price will give the impression of a higher value, in marketing this is called the "Perceived Value".
 Who doesn't want to get something of great value at a high discount?
+For an example of how one company increased their monthly revenue from $7k/month to over $100k/month by discounting their product, read this article.
 If the offer is for a limited time, this increases the sense of urgency and the desire to not miss a great deal.

 I would suggest taking another look at your pricing model.
 Many business owners will set their prices based on the going rates of competitors, my theory is to set your prices a bit above your competitors (increasing your perceived value) and stress the increased value that you offer over your competitors.
 You can then be sure to offer EVERYONE a discount of some sort as you constantly promote different offers.
 Everyone feels special when they get a discount.
 It will make your marketing offers more enticing, and coupled with an expiration date, increase the sense of urgency and the potential for an impulse buy.

 Jewelry stores are notorious for always having sales.
 The law is very vague on what is considered normal pricing.
 The FTC rarely monitors normal prices versus sale prices.
 The laws in most states simply state something along the lines of "To be “on sale,” the item must have had a higher former price at some time within the year.
 If an item is always on sale then it’s false advertising."